afsarchowdhury/g4sr/README.md

 I am in no way affiliated with [Go4Schools](https://www.go4schools.com/).
-I am an end user of their [API](https://www.go4schools.com/Documentation/V1/APIDocumentation.html) who happens to use [R](https://www.r-project.org/) quite a lot.
+I am an end user of their [API](https://www.go4schools.com/Documentation/V1/APIDocumentation.html) who happens to use [R](https://www.r-project.org/).

 There are a few API calls that are yet to be included.

 ## Installation

-A [CRAN](https://cran.r-project.org/) version is unavailable at this time.
-You can install the development version from [GitHub](https://github.com/) by typing the following:
+Install the development version from [GitHub](https://github.com/) by typing the following:

 ``` r
 # install.packages("devtools")
 devtools::install_github("afsarchowdhury/g4sr")
 ```

+A [CRAN](https://cran.r-project.org/) version is unavailable at this time.

 ## Setup